Updated October 15, 2019

 With the government shutdown ending on January 25th, 2019, there were plenty of setbacks within the IRS, including delayed tax forms and filing availability.
 On top of that, the complications of the TCJA meant CPAs and tax professionals received more first time requests for work than in previous years.
 Coupled together, these issues created an expected 14.6 million requests for a filing extension.
 Returns were also more complicated and preparers had to consider the implications of the TCJA when working with their clients.
 To ensure the correct application of the law, many preparers chose to file extensions rather than hastily prepare returns to meet the filing deadline.

-Going into the 2019 tax season, individuals and entities should consider hiring a preparer early on in the process instead of waiting until the last minute, and prepares should consider hiring more employees to delegate work to early on in the filing process and e-file before the filing deadline.
+Going into the 2019 tax season, individuals and entities should consider hiring a preparer early on in the process instead of waiting until the last minute, and preparers should consider hiring more employees to delegate work to early on in the filing process and e-file before the filing deadline.

 4. We Enjoyed Our Business Income Deductions

 Although there were plenty of tax refund reducers in the TCJA for 2018, there was good news in the form of the Qualified Business Income Deduction (QBID).
-Although the rules surrounding the deduction were complicated and allowed for some phase out (depending on the entity and type of income), many qualified business owners enjoyed a 20% deduction on qualified business income.
-Going forward, preparers can adapt their tax strategies for clients to take advantage any QBID available.
+Although the rules surrounding the deduction were complicated and allowed for some phase out (depending on the entity and type/level of income), many qualified business owners enjoyed a 20% deduction on qualified business income.
+Going forward, preparers can adapt their tax strategies for clients to take advantage of any QBID available.

 5. Employing Automation Makes the Job Much Easier

-There were plenty of surprises lurking in the 2018 tax season, causing many prepares to rethink their strategy going forward.
+There were plenty of surprises lurking in the 2018 tax season, causing many preparers to rethink their strategy going forward.
 Between changes in the law and an increase in people wanting paid preparers due to complexity, many preparers were faced with more work than they were initially expecting.

 Megan Bierwirth graduated from the University of Kentucky in 2013 with a Bachelor’s of Science in Accounting and passed the CPA exam within 6 months of graduation.
 She worked in both public accounting and industry while becoming a CPA and now runs a virtual bookkeeping company focused on preventive, integrative and complementary medicine professionals.